saucelabs/sauce-docs/docs/basics/data-center-endpoints/aust-early-access.md

 The APAC region currently supports all popular versions of Chrome, Firefox, and Edge.
 Support of Safari is TBD, based on the future support of macOS (above).

-## Support Selenium Client Versions
+## Supported Selenium Client Versions

 Due to a bug in the Java Selenium Client that was fixed in version 4.1.1, that is the minimum required Selenium Client version if your tests are written in Java.